fd3siguenza/A03/README.md

 # Welcome To GITHUB

 1.You signed up for GitHub now what else?
-First lets famliarize ourselves with some terminology first 1.GIT=(open source program for tracking changes in files, it is the core technology of github.
+-First lets famliarize ourselves with some terminology first 1.GIT=(open source program for tracking changes in files, it is the core technology of github.
 Social and User interface is built on top)
 1.GITHUB=(GitHub is a web-based hosting service for software development projects that use the Git revision control system)
     -Repository=(A repository is the most basic element of GitHub.
 They're easiest to imagine as a project's folder.
 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Repositories can have multiple collaborators and can be either public or private.)